 Console shows analytics information even if you did not select to send reports automatically.

-SubmitDiagInfo entries indicate when analytics information was sent to Apple.
+Log messages that have SubmitDiagInfo in the Process column indicate when analytics information was sent to Apple.

-If you are logged in as an administrator user, you can view all reports.
-If you are not logged in as an administrator, you can view only User Reports.
+If you’re signed in as an administrator user, you can view all reports.
+If you’re not signed in as an administrator, you can view only User Reports.

 All analytics information is sent to Apple anonymously.

 By using these features, you agree and consent to Apple’s and its subsidiaries’ and agents’ transmission, collection, maintenance, processing, and use of this information as described above.